Jason Tyner: Minnesota Twins

+Tyner signed with the Minnesota Twins on November 15, 2004.
+He enjoyed a solid 2005 season with the Triple-A Rochester Red Wings, batting .286 with a home run, 18 stolen bases and 36 RBI in 133 games.
+On September 2, Tyner was selected to the active roster as part of the Twins' September call-ups.
+He batted .321, collecting 18 hits in 56 at bats with 5 RBI in 18 games.

+On October 14, 2005, Tyner signed another minor league deal with Minnesota.
+Tyner returned to the Twins on July 14, 2006, due to injuries to outfielders Shannon Stewart and Jason Kubel.
+In his first game back that day, he hit a walk-off single to defeat the Cleveland Indians, 3–2.

+Tyner's scrappy play, swift speed, and small ball mentality fit well with much of the Twins' mantra.
 Nicknamed "The Piranhas" by Chicago White Sox manager Ozzie Guillén, the Twins came to embrace the term as affirmation of their selfless, aggressive play.
-None of the original "piranhas" are still with the Twins.
 Formerly, Luis Castillo, who was traded to the New York Mets on July 30, 2007, Jason Bartlett, who was traded to the Tampa Bay Rays in late November 2007, and Nick Punto who left for the St. Louis Cardinals via free agency in 2011, were also known by that nickname.
+Tyner hit .312 with 18 RBI in 62 games with Minnesota in 2006.
+In the 2006 American League Division Series, he finished 0-for-6 with two walks and a stolen base in two games as the Twins went on to lose the series in a sweep to the Oakland Athletics.

+Tyner finished the 2007 season batting .281 with a home run, 22 RBI and eight stolen bases in 114 games.

 Cleveland Indians Again

 On February 21, 2008, Tyner signed a minor league deal with the Cleveland Indians.
-On May 11, Tyner's contract was bought from the Triple-A Buffalo Bisons by the Indians.
+On May 11, Tyner's contract was bought from the Triple-A Buffalo Bisons.
 Five days later, on May 16, Cleveland designated Tyner for assignment.
-The Indians released him on July 25.
+The Indians released him on July 24.